-This category generally applies to accounts and other payables (except for deferred output VAT and other statutory payables), payable to related parties, liabilities for purchased land, retention payable, bank loans and lease liabilities presented in the statements of financial position.
+This category generally applies to accounts and other payables (except for deferred output VAT and other statutory payables) and payable to related parties presented in the statements of financial position.

 Derecognition of Financial Assets and Financial Liabilities

 Financial asset

 A financial asset (or, where applicable, a part of a group of financial assets) is derecognized when, and only when: (a) the right to receive cash flows from the assets expires; (b) the Company retains the right to receive cash flows from the asset, but has assumed an obligation to pay them in full without material delay to a third-party under a "pass-through" arrangement; or (c) the Company has transferred its right to receive cash flows from the asset and either: (i) has transferred substantially all the risks and rewards of the asset, or (ii) has neither transferred nor retained the risks and rewards of the asset but has transferred control of the asset.